spice-h2020/deep-pockets/README.md

-# Edinburgh 900 Viewpoints
+# Deep Pockets

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

-## Configuring Edinburgh 900 Viewpoints to work with the SPICE Linked Data Hub
+## Configuring Deep Pockets to work with the SPICE Linked Data Hub

 Copy the file `src/app/config.example.ts` to `src/app/config.ts`